 You can use all the days of your tickets in a row, sporadically over a longer vacation stay, or here and there throughout the year.

 The same applies to the Plus visits, you have until the end of the Salute Offer Period to use them up.

 10. What if I need more days than the Armed Forces Salute Tickets offer?

 In some cases you may want to spend more days touring the Disney parks than are available on the Armed Forces Salute Tickets.

-At Disney World one idea is to opt for the Water Park & More Option (or add it to you hopper ticket).
-The WP&M visits can be used on non-park days to fill out a longer stay.
+At Disney World, one idea is to opt for the Plus Option.
+The Plus visits can be used on non-park days to fill out a longer stay.

 Another option is to buy tickets for the additional days on top of your Armed Forces Salute Tickets.
 But you should be careful doing this, depending on the options you select for your regular Military Discounted Disney tickets it becomes more costly to add a second ticket versus just opting for the number of days that you need using the regular military discount instead of the Armed Forces Salute.

 11. A Bonus Question – Can I use FastPass Plus and Magic Bands with my Disney Armed Forces Salute Tickets?